RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/distributed_clair.md

 sudo docker-compose up -d traefik
 ```

-Next, run indexer, matcher and notifier as 3 separate processes. `docker-compose.yaml` already has targets defined for the same.
+Next, run indexer, matcher and notifier as three separate processes.
+The `docker-compose.yaml` already has targets defined for the same.

 ```console
 sudo docker-compose up -d indexer matcher notifier
 ```

-You can verify if all 5 containers, i.e. clair-database, traefik, indexer, matcher, notifier, are running, using docker CLI:
+You can verify using docker CLI if all five containers, i.e. clair-database, traefik, indexer, matcher, notifier, are running:

 ```console
 sudo docker ps